Deltares-research/kenmerkendewaarden/docs/CONTRIBUTING.md

 ## Running the testbank

-- open anaconda prompt and navigate to the local checkout folder of the repository
+- open Miniforge Prompt and navigate to the local checkout folder of the repository
 - ``conda activate kw_env``
 - ``pytest`` (runs all tests)
 - the pytest testbank also runs automatically on Github for every PR (for different python versions and package versions)

 ## Generate html documentation
-- open anaconda prompt and navigate to the local checkout folder of the repository
+- open Miniforge Prompt and navigate to the local checkout folder of the repository
 - ``conda activate kw_env``
 - ``sphinx-build docs docs/_build``
 - the documentation is also automatically updated upon every push/merge to the main branch